 Because the seminary believes that Christian faith and life are strengthened by and expressed in public worship, opportunities for worship are offered every morning during the school year, on several evenings each week, and on festivals and special occasions.
 Most services are held in the chapel, part of the original campus complex but extensively renovated through private gifts during the 2004-05 school year.
-Designed for about 200 worshipers, the chapel has flexible seating and chancel areas that enable it to serve a variety of worship experiences.
-The room also holds a 25-rank Martin Ott pipe organ, dedicated in 1991, and a Yamaha grand piano.
+The 200 seat chapel holds a 25-rank Martin Ott pipe organ, dedicated in 1991, and a Yamaha grand piano.